Table of Contents

 If you’re running a business in several EU countries, a Community trade mark offers protection throughout the EU.

-The Regulation CE40 / 94 defines Community trademarks as "any signs capable of being represented graphically, particularly words, including personal names, designs, letters, numerals, the shape of goods or of their packaging, provided that such signs are capable of distinguishing the goods or services of an enterprise from those of others".
+The Regulation CE40 / 94 defines Community trademarks as “any signs capable of being represented graphically, particularly words, including personal names, designs, letters, numerals, the shape of goods or of their packaging, provided that such signs are capable of distinguishing the goods or services of an enterprise from those of others”.
+If you need clarifications on how thos definition applies in a particular case, the trademark experts at our law firm in Romania can answer your questions.

 - he/she/it has the nationality of a European Union Member State, the Member State of the Paris Convention or the World Trade Organization;